Callie Rogers: 16-Year-Old Lottery Winner Reveals How She Blew $3 Million — Boob Jobs, Cocaine, New Clothes

 Watch Callie Rogers’ This Morning interview in the video below.

-According to an accounting by Britiain’s Daily Mail, soon after collecting her jackpot winnings, Rogers spent £18,000 — equal to nearly $29,000 in 2003 — on three separate plastic surgeries on her breasts, after spending 10 times that amount to purchase a new house.
+According to an accounting by Britain’s Daily Mail, soon after collecting her jackpot winnings, Rogers spent £18,000 — equal to nearly $29,000 in 2003 — on three separate plastic surgeries on her breasts, after spending 10 times that amount to purchase a new house.

 She estimated that she also blew a staggering £250,000 — $400,000 — on cocaine, and £300,000 ($480,000) on fancy new clothes.
 She also gave away half-a-million pounds, or about $800,000, in gifts to “friends,” many of whom suddenly appeared in her life after she won the lottery jackpot.